Ensign Mickey Mouse

 How to Use

 This camera takes M10 film which is no longer available.
-The spools are 36mm wide so it may be possible to use 35mm film with some backing paper or load and unload in dark.
+The spools are 36mm wide so it is possible to use 35mm film with some backing paper.
+You could make your own film by cutting down 120.

 As the shutter speed is only 1/50s, it is advisable to use a tripod to get clear shake free images.
 However, holding it against a wall or other solid object would work as well.
 For quick snapshots, hold it firmly against your body.